Swerfer/HA-heat-pump-heating-curve/README.md

 ## How to install

+•	Create in your www folder a folder named 'heating_curve'.

+•	Copy 'heating_curve_line.png' and 'heating_curve-grid.png' to the new created folder.

-•	Copy the YAML from heating_curve_card.yaml and past it in a new manual card.
+•	Copy the YAML from 'heating_curve_card.yaml' and past it in a new manual card.

-•	Edit the entities in the yaml to your entities (at 2 places!). min_out and min_water are the temperatures at the left of the grid (-10/45°C), max_out and max_water at the right (20/30°C).
+•	Edit the entities in the yaml to your entities (at 2 places!).

+• min_out and min_water are the temperature entities at the left of the grid (-10/45°C).

+• max_out and max_water are the temperature entities at the right of the grid (20/30°C).

 •	Save the card and you’re done.